awsdocs/macie-user-guide/doc_source/macie-access-control.md

 For more information, see the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.

-## Granting Administrator Access to Macie<a name="admin-access"></a>
+## Granting Administrator Access to Macie Classic<a name="admin-access"></a>

-The master account users have access to the Macie console, where they can configure Macie and use it to monitor and protect the resources in both master and member accounts\.
-For more information about master and member accounts, see [Concepts and Terminology](macie-concepts.md) and [Integrating Member Accounts and Amazon S3 with Amazon Macie](macie-integration.md)\.
+Macie Classic administrator account users have access to the Macie Classic console, where they can configure Macie Classic and use it to monitor and protect the resources in both administrator and member accounts\.
+For more information about Macie Classic administrator and member accounts, see [Concepts and Terminology](macie-concepts.md) and [Integrating Member Accounts and Amazon S3 with Amazon Macie Classic](macie-integration.md)\.

-For the master account users to be able to use the Macie console, they must be granted the required permissions\.
-To ensure this, use the following policy document to create and attach an IAM policy to any user identity type that belongs to your master Macie account\.
-This policy grants master account users permissions to use the Macie console in its full capacity\.
+For Macie Classic administrator account users to be able to use the Macie Classic console, they must be granted the required permissions\.
+To ensure this, use the following policy document to create and attach an IAM policy to any user identity type that belongs to your Macie Classic administrator account\.
+This policy grants administrator account users with the permissions that are required to use the Macie Classic console in its full capacity\.

 ```
 {